shawngraham/cdh2020/content/en/docs/7-colophon.md

 Which reminds me:

 {{< notice success "Important" >}} Digital History is a team sport.
-You are **never** expected to power through all of this material on your own in heroic scholarly endeavor.
+You are **never** expected to power through all of this material on your own in heroic scholarly endeavour.
 If you need help, ask for help; if you can help, offer it.
 You are not alone.
 {{< /notice >}}

 This website is built using Hugo, a static site builder.
 Static sites are quicker, more secure, and [separate content from container, thus making them more sustainable](https://programminghistorian.org/en/lessons/sustainable-authorship-in-plain-text-using-pandoc-and-markdown).
 I write all of the content in individual text files, which I can then turn into whatever output - html, pdf, word doc - that I need.
 My writing is freed from subscription-based software that might lock it in.
 I push all of the text files onto github (you can see them [here](https://github.com/shawngraham/cdh2020/tree/master/content/en).)
 Then, I have [netlify.com](http://netlify.com) watch those files for any changes.
 When it spots changes, it uses Hugo to turn them into html, and serves them up at craftingdh.netlify.com.